Gaslight (1944 film): Plot

-Suspicious, Cameron recruits a patrolman to watch Gregory, who they learn often visits an abandoned house nearby, and is planning to institutionalize Paula.
-When Gregory leaves, Cameron offers Paula his help, confirming that the attic noises and flickering gaslights are indeed real.
-He deduces that Gregory goes to the neighboring vacant house to enter his own attic through a skylight.
-Paula has heard him searching through Alice's belongings, and the gaslights flicker when he turns on the attic lights, reducing the gas to the downstairs lamps.
+Meanwhile, Cameron has recruited a patrolman to watch Gregory, who they learn often visits an abandoned house nearby, and is planning to institutionalize Paula.
+While Gregory is out, Cameron offers Paula his help, confirming that the attic noises and flickering gaslights are indeed real.
+He deduces that Gregory has been entering his own attic through a skylight via the neighboring vacant house, to search through Alice's belongings.
+When he lights the attic lights, the gas to the downstairs lights is reduced.
 Cameron pries open Gregory's desk, and Paula finds the letter from Bauer that her husband insisted was a delusion.
-They realize "Gregory" is actually Sergis Bauer, who murdered Alice but was interrupted before he could find her jewels.
-His marriage to Paula was a scheme to gain access to her aunt's home, followed by a cunning strategy to drive his wife mad and have her institutionalized, leaving him Alice's estate and allowing him to search unabated for the jewels.
+"Gregory" is actually Sergis Bauer, who murdered Alice but was interrupted by a young Paula before he could find her jewels.
+His marriage to Paula was a scheme to gain access to her aunt's home, followed by a cunning strategy to have Paula institutionalized and so gain full access to Alice's estate.

-In the attic, Sergis discovers the jewels hidden in plain sight, sewn into one of Alice's famous costumes.
-He returns downstairs to find his desk unlocked, and a mentally exhausted Paula admits that she was visited by a man.
-To protect Paula, the kindly cook Elizabeth assures Sergis that this was merely a figment of her imagination, driving Paula to despair.
+At the same time, Sergis discovers the jewels hidden in plain sight, sewn into one of Alice's famous costumes.
+He returns downstairs to find his desk unlocked.
+He questions the mentally exhausted Paula, who admits the desk was opened by a man that was visiting her.
+To protect Paula, the kindly cook Elizabeth denies seeing any man and assures Sergis that this was merely a figment of Paula's imagination, driving Paula to despair.
 Cameron appears and confronts Sergis, chasing him into the attic and tying him to a chair.
 Finally convinced of her own sanity, Paula is left alone with Sergis, who urges her to cut him free.
-Instead, Paula taunts him, musing that the knife in her hand might not be real and finding the "missing" brooch.
+Instead, Paula taunts him, musing that the knife in her hand might not be real and also finding the "missing" brooch.
 As the police drive Sergis away, Cameron expresses interest in seeing Paula again.